Éric Piolle: Mayor of Grenoble

 In 2014, Piolle became a candidate for mayor of Grenoble during the municipal elections, his motto being "Grenoble, Une Ville pour Tous" (Grenoble, A City for All).
 He was the leading candidate throughout the race, gathering support from environmentalists, EELV, the Left Party, The Alternatives, the Anticapitalist Left, and two local associations, ADES and the Citizen Network.
-He was elected during a city council session on April 4, 2014, succeeding Michel Destot (PS) as mayor of Grenoble.
+He was elected during a city council session on 4 April 2014, succeeding Michel Destot (PS) as mayor of Grenoble.
 He received 50 votes out of the 59 councilors.
-After this election Grenoble becomes the first French city with more than 100 000 inhabitants to elect an EELV municipal government.
+After this election Grenoble became the first French city with more than 100 000 inhabitants to elect an EELV municipal government.

 After winning the election, Piolle declined to run for president of Grenoble-Alpes Métropole, and resigned from his position as a regional councilor of Rhône-Alpes.

 In the French presidential election of 2017, Piolle called on voters to support Jean-Luc Mélenchon.

 Following a proposal by Piolle, the municipal council of Grenoble voted in favour of allowing the use of body-covering "burkini" bathing suits for women in municipal pools in May 2022, sparking protest from conservative and far-right politicians.
 In response, Minister of the Interior Gérald Darmanin filed an objection against the burkini permit.
 Shortly after, a French administrative court suspended the city of Grenoble's decision.